arXiv/arxiv-submission-core/docs/source/announcement_process.rst

 <https://blogs.cornell.edu/arxiv/2018/01/19/a-day-in-the-life-of-the-arxiv-admin-team/>`_.

-In support of rapid dissemination, a core requirement for the submission system is that the daily publication/announcement process should continue even in the absence of human intervention.
-In other words, if the moderation and operations teams were disbanded tomorrow, arXiv would continue to accept and disseminate publications as usual.
+In support of rapid dissemination, a core requirement for the submission system is that the daily announcement process should continue even in the absence of human intervention.
+In other words, if the moderation and operations teams were disbanded tomorrow, arXiv would continue to accept and disseminate e-prints as usual.

 At any given time, a submission will be in one of the states described below.